MicrosoftDocs/visualstudio-docs/docs/test/using-stubs-to-isolate-parts-of-your-application-from-each-other-for-unit-testing.md

 *Stub types* are one of two technologies that the Microsoft Fakes framework provides to let you easily isolate a component you are testing from other components that it calls.
 A stub is a small piece of code that takes the place of another component during testing.
 The benefit of using a stub is that it returns consistent results, making the test easier to write.
 And you can run tests even if the other components are not working yet.

-For an overview and quick start guide to Fakes, see [Isolating Code Under Test with Microsoft Fakes](../test/isolating-code-under-test-with-microsoft-fakes.md).
+For an overview and quick start guide to Fakes, see [Isolate code under test with Microsoft Fakes](../test/isolating-code-under-test-with-microsoft-fakes.md).

 To use stubs, you have to write your component so that it uses only interfaces, not classes, to refer to other parts of the application.
 This is a good design practice because it makes changes in one part less likely to require changes in another.
 For testing, it allows you to substitute a stub for a real component.